Demographics of Malaysia: Bumiputras

 Bumiputras totaling 69.7% of Malaysia's population as of 2021 are divided into Muslim Malays proper, who make up the majority of the Malaysian population at 57.9%; and other bumiputra, who make up 13.2% of the Malaysian population, and most of whom belong to various Austronesian ethnic groups related to the Muslim Malays.
-Bumiputra status is also accorded to certain non-Malay indigenous peoples, including ethnic Thais, Khmers, Chams and the natives of Sabah and Sarawak.
+Bumiputra status is also accorded to certain non-Malay indigenous peoples, including Orang Asli and the natives of Sabah and Sarawak.
 Laws over who gets Bumiputra status vary between states.
 Some Eurasians can obtain bumiputra privileges, providing they can prove they are of Portuguese (Kristang) descent.